 “My photographs are a response to the environment around me—not only the natural beauty of the landscape but also the way that the environment is being threatened.
 These sometimes ominous visions of beauty can be interpreted as a metamorphosis taking place within nature.
 My hope is that they will evoke a positive action towards ongoing nature preservation and protection.

-The phrase ‘art imitates life’ has been a constant theme in my career.
+The phrase ‘art imitates life’ has been a constant theme and inspiration in my career.”

 In 2000, Lopez returned to the U.S. moving to the East End of Long Island.
 There, he became captivated by the raw aesthetics and pristine beauty, which inspired the next artistic chapter of his life, photographing the environment around him.

 Lopez resides in Sagaponack, NY with his wife, former model Marilyn Clark, their daughters, Raquel and Alexandra, and Ziggy, their Italian greyhound.

 rotating exhibit of current & recently sold work